-- 5. The evidence that you need to provide will vary depending on how long you have been in operation. - If you have been in operation and delivering higher education for more than three years you will need to provide full audited financial statements for the last three years. - If you have been in operation and delivering higher education for fewer than three years you will need to provide audited financial statements for as many years as are available. - If you are an entirely new provider of higher education you should submit alternative evidence such as your business plan and information about your financial backing.
+- The evidence that you need to provide will vary depending on how long you have been in operation. - If you have been in operation and providing higher education for more than three years, you will need to provide full audited financial statements for the last three years. - If you have been in operation and providing higher education for fewer than three years, you will need to provide full audited financial statements for as many of the last three years as you have been providing higher education.
+You are also required to submit your business plan and information about your financial backing.
+We will consider evidence that provides us with a similar level of information about your financial viability and sustainability as we would find in audited financial statements if you had them. - If you have not provided higher education in the last three years you do not need to provide audited financial statements, although we encourage it.
+If you do not submit audited financial statements, you must submit your business plan and information about your financial backing.
 We will consider evidence that provides us with a similar level of information about your financial viability and sustainability as we would find in audited financial statements if you had them. - 6.
-You will also need to provide financial and student numbers forecasts for the current year and for four future years, and a commentary on these forecasts. - 7.
-A financial and student numbers template is available alongside this document on the OfS website.
+You will also need to provide financial and student number tables.
+These will need to cover historical financial performance and forecasts for five years following the most recent financial year for which audited financial statements are available (or, if you do not submit audited financial statements, for the current financial year and for four future years).
+The financial tables must be accompanied by a commentary. - 7.
+A financial and student numbers tables template is available alongside this document on the OfS website.2 Please note that you will need to download you own template from the OfS registration portal. - 8.
+In some cases, we may need additional financial information from you during our assessment.
+This is more likely where the assessment of your registration case takes longer than one year, in which case we may require updated financial tables and commentary, and any additional years of audited financial statements which are available.